Phrygians: Religion

 The Phrygians worshipped the goddess Cybele.
 In their language it was known as Matar 'Mother', and was also referred to as Matar Kubileya 'Mother of the mountain' (from which the Greek Kybele and Latin Cybele derive) or Matar areyastin.
 In her typical Phrygian form, she wears a long belted dress, a polos (a high cylindrical headdress), and a veil covering the whole body.
 The later version of Cybele was established by a pupil of Phidias, the sculptor Agoracritus, and became the image most widely adopted by Cybele's expanding following, both in the Aegean world and at Rome.
 It shows her humanized though still enthroned, her hand resting on an attendant lion and the other holding the tympanon, a circular frame drum, similar to a tambourine.

 The Phrygians also venerated Sabazios, the sky and father-god depicted on horseback.
 Although the Greeks associated Sabazios with Zeus, representations of him, even at Roman times, show him as a horseman god.
 His conflicts with the indigenous Mother Goddess, whose creature was the Lunar Bull, may be surmised in the way that Sabazios' horse places a hoof on the head of a bull, in a Roman relief at the Museum of Fine Arts, Boston.

+Obrador-Cursach (2020) analysed a new Phrygian inscription from Dorylaion, that mentions the gods Miθrapata, Mas Tembrogios and the Pontic Bas.
+Other attested deities in the Phrygian corpus are Ti- 'Zeus', βας 'the shining one'; and borrowed deities artimitos 'Artemis', mas 'Men' (possibly a moon god) and διουνσιν 'Dionysos'.